Chinese Masterpieces

 Imperial Ru Ware Moonlight White Tribute Vessel from the

 This exceptionally refined tribute vessel, crafted in Ru-ware, features intricately designed dragon handles and exhibits a pristine moonlight white glaze.
-The glaze is characterized by its soft and smooth surface, devoid of any agate in glaze mix.
+The glaze is characterized by its soft and smooth surface, devoid of any agate in the glaze mix.
 Notably, the vessel boasts two fire-gilded copper bands encircling both the rim and the base, which are indicative of tribute wares specifically created for the Emperor and his court.
 The gilding has undergone minimal cleaning, revealing layered corrosion of reddish cuprite and green malachite, further substantiating its antiquity.
 Accompanying microscopic documentation confirms the absence of agate within the glaze, while the visible corrosion on the gilded copper band serves as a reliable testament to the vessel’s authenticity, surpassing the validity of a thermoluminescence test as established by expert standards.
-Additionally, the vessel features three minute spur marks, resembling sesame seeds in both shape and size.
+Additionally, the vessel features three-minute spur marks, resembling sesame seeds in both shape and size.
 This tribute piece stands at approximately 4 3/8 inches in height and is part of the surviving collection of Emperor Huizong's Northern Song Dynasty Imperial Ru-Ware. ppjrs

 (click image to enlarge )